Terradue/doc-tep-geohazards/source/tutorials/gep-sbas-s1.rst

   13.733

-*Latitude of the Reference Point* and *Longitude of the Reference Point* are the Latitude and Longitude coordinates (in decimal degrees) of the **reference point** for the P-SBAS DInSAR measurement.
+.. note:: *Latitude of the Reference Point* and *Longitude of the Reference Point* are the Latitude and Longitude coordinates (in decimal degrees) of the **reference point** for the P-SBAS DInSAR measurement.
 Same considerations as in Section 1.3 are valid.

-Leave the *Bounding Box* untouched (Area of Interest empty).
+* Leave the *Bounding Box* untouched (Area of Interest empty).

 .. note:: If set, the system automatically process the identified AoI.
 Format: LL-Lon, LL-Lat, UR-Lon, UR-Lat.
 Different slices covering the AoI are automatically merged.
 It is recommended to avoid processing very small areas to allow the system to correctly estimate the co-registration shifts needed by the TOPS mode.
 The suggested smallest area spans at least 4 S1 bursts, which approximately corresponds to about 80 km along azimuth.